 Joseph S. Welty, Esq.

-Joseph S. Welty has been practicing law in Frederick County, Maryland since 1974 when he began as an associate with Rosenstock, Burgee, Bower & Philips, P.A.
-After having become a full principal in two years, the firm later became reorganized and known as Rosenstock, Burgee & Welty, P.A. in 1981.
+Joseph S. Welty has been practicing law in Frederick since 1974 when he began as an associate with Rosenstock, Burgee, Bower & Philips, P.A.
+After becoming a full principal in two years, the firm later became reorganized and known as Rosenstock, Burgee & Welty, P.A. in 1981.
 This firm merged with the 220-lawyer, Baltimore-based, regional law firm of Miles & Stockbridge P.C. on January 1, 1987.
-Mr. Welty served on the Board of Directors of Miles & Stockbridge from 1988 through 2012, and served in the capacities of President and Chairman from 1996 through 2001.
+Joseph served on the Board of Directors of Miles & Stockbridge from 1988 through 2012 and served in the capacities of President and Chairman from 1996 through 2001.

-Over the period of his practice, he has focused primarily on business and tax issues, including but not limited to sale and commercial transactions of every nature and commercial loan transactions for banks and for borrowers.
+Over the period of his practice, he has focused primarily on business and tax issues, including but not limited to sale and purchase of businesses and real property of all kinds, as well as commercial transactions of every nature and commercial loan transactions for banks and for borrowers.
 He has served on many boards over his career, including the Board of Trustees of the Community Foundation of Frederick County, the Board of Directors of St. John’s Literary Institution at Prospect Hall, the Board of Trustees of The Merle Thorpe Charitable Trust, the Board of Directors of BlueRidge Bank, and the Board of Directors of The Family Heritage Trust Company.

-A lifelong resident of Frederick County, he obtained a B.S. in Economics from Mount St Mary’s University in Emmitsburg, Maryland (1971), and a J.D. from Marshall-Wythe School of Law, College of William and Mary (1974).
+A lifelong resident of Frederick County, he obtained a B.S. in Economics from Mount St. Mary’s University and a J.D. from Marshall-Wythe School of Law, College of William and Mary.